rolandbagyula/saj-t-oldal/README.md

 # 🌟 Roland Portfolio Website

 Modern, responsive portfolio website for a Frontend Developer with dark theme and cyan accents.
-Fully optimized for UI/UX with enhanced accessibility and mobile experience.
+Features an interactive project showcase with image carousels and lightbox functionality.

 ## 🚀 Live Demo